ansible/vscode-ansible/README.md

 - `ansible.lightspeed.URL`: URL for Ansible Lightspeed.
 - `ansible.lightspeed.suggestions.enabled`: Enable Ansible Lightspeed with
   watsonx Code Assistant inline suggestions.
-- `ansible.lightspeed.modelId`: The model to be used for inline suggestions.
-  This setting applies only to subscribed users.
+- `ansible.lightspeed.modelIdOverride`: Model ID to override your organization's default model.
+This setting is only applicable to commercial users with an Ansible Lightspeed seat assignment.

 ## Data and Telemetry